jamespmernin/Color-Switcher/README.md

 ## Instructions

-The finished app should switch the color of the `#color-panel` box to the color represented by each button, and change the color of the text to the value of the `input` color palette, such as [this](deployedlink),
+The finished app should switch the color of the `#color-panel` box to the color represented by each button, and change the color of the text to the value of the `input` color palette, such as [this](http://wrathful-rest.surge.sh/).

 #### Part 1: Color Panel